nelmio/NelmioApiDocBundle/docs/security.rst

 You can configure the security scheme(s) per area in your area configuration.

 See the `security documentation on swagger`_ for more information on authentication schemes.

+.. versionadded:: 5.2

+    The possibility to automatically generate security definitions based on the ``#[IsGranted]`` attribute was added in version 5.2.

 .. code-block:: yaml